 Use a Schedule

-My biggest tip with Facebook groups is don’t stress!
+My biggest tip for Facebook groups is don’t stress!

 If you don’t use the groups every day, it’s totally fine.
 However, remember consistency is key!
 The more regularly you connect, the more results you will see!